nasa/daidalus/docs/index.md

 ```
 If no units are provided, internal units are assumed, i.e., meters for
 distance, seconds for time, radians for angles, and so on.

-## Alert Thresholds

-DAIDALUS also enables the configuration of alert level thresholds.
-The following parameters can be configured per alert level (The
-first level is 1) in a configuration file.

-## Detectors

 ## Pre-Defined Configurations
 The directory [`Configurations`](https://github.com/nasa/daidalus/tree/master/Configurations) includes the following configurations files